Frequently Asked Questions

 Does CORE Use Renewable Energy?

 The Core central plant is gas fuelled.
 However, the way in which heat is generated and transferred results in a more efficient system than a traditional individual boiler.
-The energy centre also has a provision of a Combined Heat and Power system to further reduce inefficiencies.

 Core did look into using alternative sources of fuel but they would have been unreliable, less available and inappropriate for a residential development.
 Please be assured that we have left room in the energy centre to switch to other methods of energy production with future-proof technology.